josephmate/OdinCodeBrowser/README.md

 However, I'm going to help you find what you're looking for.

 **[woboq](https://code.woboq.org/)** : Looks exactly what I'm trying to achieve, but for C++ instead of Java.
-If you're working on on open source C/C++ , I recommend checking it out.
+If you're working on open source C/C++ , I recommend checking it out.

 **Opengrok**: Provides much better searching than what Odin can provide.
 However, as a result some components cannot be hosted as static files.
-If you can run Opengrok for your project, I recommended it.
+If you host Opengrok for your project, I recommend it.

 **[Sourcegraph](https://sourcegraph.com/searh)**:
 The search is really good.
-It reminds me of Github's search.
+It like a super powered Github search.
 However, [they aren't indexing OdinCodeBrowser yet.](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/josephmate/.*+&patternType=literal).
 I'm not sure what triggers the indexing because some of my old side projects are there.
+Also, it does not support cross repo navigation.

 # How it Works